-CINVANTI is an intravenous formulation of aprepitant, an $NK_1$ receptor antagonist.
-CINVANTI is the first intravenous formulation to directly deliver aprepitant, the active ingredient in EMEND® capsules.
-Aprepitant (including its prodrug, fosaprepitant) is the only single-agent $NK_1$ receptor antagonist to significantly reduce nausea and vomiting in both the acute phase (0-24 hours after chemotherapy) and the delayed phase (24-120 hours after chemotherapy).
-CINVANTI is the only IV formulation of an $NK_1$ receptor antagonist indicated for the prevention of acute and delayed nausea and vomiting associated with HEC and nausea and vomiting associated with MEC that is free of polysorbate 80 or any other synthetic surfactant.
+CINVANTI is an IV formulation of aprepitant, an NK1 receptor antagonist.
+CINVANTI is the first IV formulation to directly deliver aprepitant, the active ingredient in EMEND[®] capsules.
+Aprepitant (including its prodrug, fosaprepitant) is the only single-agent NK1 receptor antagonist to significantly reduce nausea and vomiting in both the acute phase (0 - 24 hours after chemotherapy) and the delayed phase (24 - 120 hours after chemotherapy).
+CINVANTI is the only IV formulation of an NK1 receptor antagonist indicated for the prevention of acute and delayed nausea and vomiting associated with MEC that is free of polysorbate 80 or any other synthetic surfactant.

-$NK_1$ receptor antagonists are typically used in combination with 5-HT3 receptor antagonists.
-The only other injectable $NK_1$ receptor antagonist currently approved in the U.S. for both acute and delayed CINV, EMEND® IV (fosaprepitant), contains polysorbate 80, a synthetic surfactant, which has been linked to hypersensitivity reactions, including anaphylaxis, and infusion site reactions.
+NK1 receptor antagonists are typically used in combination with 5-HT3 receptor antagonists.
+The only other injectable NK1 receptor antagonist currently approved in the U.S. for both acute and delayed CINV, EMEND[®] IV (fosaprepitant), contains polysorbate 80, a synthetic surfactant, which has been linked to hypersensitivity reactions, including anaphylaxis, and infusion site reactions.
 The CINVANTI formulation does not contain polysorbate 80 or any other synthetic surfactant.
 Our CINVANTI data has demonstrated the bioequivalence of CINVANTI to EMEND IV, supporting its efficacy for the prevention of both acute and delayed nausea and vomiting associated with HEC and nausea and vomiting associated with MEC.
 Results also showed CINVANTI was better tolerated in healthy volunteers than EMEND IV, with significantly fewer adverse events reported with CINVANTI.